About the campaign

 What we are opposing

-Why we oppose the proposed ban
+Why we oppose disproportionate restrictions

 Save Vaping is making four linked arguments.